SM 25x125 [2xM8] / N52 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

 Magnets will attract each other within a distance of several to around 10 cm from each other.
 Don't put your fingers in the path of magnet attraction, because a major injury may occur.
-Depending on how huge the neodymium magnets are, they can lead to a cut or alternatively a fracture.
+Magnets, depending on their size, are able even cut off a finger or alternatively there can be a significant pressure or even a fracture.

 Dust and powder from neodymium magnets are flammable.